-In addition to the deliverables described in Goals, Objectives and Deliverables, any recipient of an award under this solicitation will be required to submit certain reports and data.
+In addition to the deliverables described in Goals, Objectives, and Deliverables, any recipient of an award under this solicitation will be required to submit certain reports and data.

 Required reports.
 Recipients typically must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements or specific award conditions.
-Future awards and fund drawdowns may be withheld if reports are delinquent.
-(In appropriate cases, OJP may require additional reports.)
+Future

-See the OJP Grant Application Resource Guide for additional information on specific post-award reporting requirements, including performance measures data.
+See the OJP Grant Application Resource Guide for additional information on specific postaward reporting requirements, including performance measures data.